dlnelson/HelloWorldAssignment/README.md

 Enter the following code as shown: `System.out.println("Hello World");`

+Make sure you get the spelling, capitalization, and punctuation exactly as shown.

 ![Hello World](doc/HelloWorld.png)

 Save (Ctrl+S) and click the Run button on the toolbar.